beastwick/visionable-assignment/README.md

 # Testing

-I've included a postman workspace with the basic CRUD routes.
+I've included a postman workspace, postman_collection.json, with the basic CRUD routes.

 You may also run the two individual unit (integration) tests provided.